Vineeth-Kolichal/todo-app/README.md

 # To-Do app

-A Flutter project
+A Flutter+Node.js Project

-## Getting Started
+## About this project

-This project is a full-stack project developed with FLutter for the front end and Node js for the back end MongoDB mongoose is used for storing data and JWT is used for authorization Flutter app is state-managed with Bloc and follows bloc architecture
+- This project is a full-stack project developed with Flutter for the front end and Node js for the back end
+- MongoDB mongoose is used for storing data and JWT is used for authorization
+- Flutter app is state-managed with Bloc and follows bloc architecture
 ------------------------------------------------------------
 - [Click here to view back-end code](https://github.com/Vineeth-Kolichal/todo-api)
   --------------------------------------------------------